dxfrontier/cds-ts-repository/README.md

 ## Usage

-### Option 1 : Using `BaseRepository` with Standard SAP CDS-TS
+### `Option 1` : Using `BaseRepository` with `Standard SAP CDS-TS`

-This guide explains how to use the BaseRepository with the Standard SAP CDS-TS, allowing you to work with your entities without the need for the [CDS-TS-Dispatcher](https://github.com/dxfrontier/cds-ts-dispatcher).
+This guide explains how to use the BaseRepository with the `Standard SAP CDS-TS`, allowing you to work without the need for the [CDS-TS-Dispatcher](https://github.com/dxfrontier/cds-ts-dispatcher).

-#### Step 1: Create a HandleClass
+#### Step 1: Create MyRepository class

-Start by creating a `HandleClass`, which will extend the `BaseRepository<T>` to handle operations for your entity.
+Start by creating a `MyRepository`, which will extend the `BaseRepository<T>` to handle operations for your entity.

-Here's an example of how to set it up:

 `Example`